Join Queries

 Explanation:

 All students are returned.
-For Charlie, there’s no course match, so course_name is NULL.
+For Charlie, there's no course match, so course_name shows up as NULL.

 RIGHT JOIN (RIGHT OUTER JOIN)